nolansorich/finalprojectfall2022/README.md

 Getting Started
 Dependencies
 Describe any prerequisites, libraries, OS version, etc., needed before installing program. ex.
-Python 3.x, Pygame, etc.
+Python 3.x, Pygame,
 Installing
-How/where to download your program
+pip install pygame
 Any modifications needed to be made to files/folders Executing program
 How to run the program
-Step-by-step bullets

 code blocks for commands
 Help
-Any advise for common problems or issues.
+Any advise for common problems or issues. sometimes when you hit a pole the bird will look weird.
+Some advice for this is to not hit the pole.

-command to run if program contains helper info
 Authors
 Contributors names and contact info